Overview

 Beta Feature: Automatic sequence creation via metafields is currently in beta and only processes during bulk operations, not incrementally.
 This means sequences are created or updated when performing bulk data imports from Shopify, but not during real-time product updates.

-Configuration Dashboard
+Configuration dashboard

-You can configure which metafields should be used for automatic sequence creation through the dashboard at Configuration > Product Sequences (/configure/product-sequences).
-This interface allows you to:
+You can configure which metafields should be used for automatic sequence creation through the dashboard at Settings > Sequences.
+This interface allows you to:- Add multiple metafield configurations (namespace and key pairs)

 - Control whether each metafield already includes the current product